Snowstorm Preparedness Tips

 Parking bans for snow removal are announced in several different ways:

-- Snow Phone: call (603) 766-7669 (SNO-SNOW) to hear recorded messages;
+- Snow Phone: call (603) 766-7669 (SNO-SNOW) to hear recorded messages

-- City website: visit portsnh.co/snowimpacts
+- City website: see snow impacts

-- Channel 22: Bulletin directs residents to Snow Phone;
+- Channel 22: Bulletin directs residents to Snow Phone

-- Facebook: @CityHallPortsmouthNH; and
+- Facebook: @CityHallPortsmouthNH

 Snowstorm Preparedness